mechmotum/mechmotum.github.io/content/jupyter-initial-galaxy.rst

 Other improvements were made as well.
 Kubernetes `cert-manager <https://cert-manager.io/docs/installation/kubernetes/>`__ has been upgraded to v1, and `helm <https://v3.helm.sh/>`__ has also been migrated over to v3.
-Our grafana alerts setup has been recrafted so that we no longer have to manually reinput our dashboards if the pod goes down.
+Our Grafana alerts setup has been recrafted so that we no longer have to manually reinput our dashboards if the pod goes down.
 We also enabled IPMI interfaces on all the nodes, affording us remote adminstration tools in light of Covid-19.